ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 ALL SPIRITUAL FIGURES

 I've been waiting to see you.
-Burning to see you, but it shouldn't be like this.
+You've been burning to see us, but it shouldn't be like this.
 You have over-performed,
 Ready to be anew Joan of Arc Romee?
 You are my only hope.